Sleep Medicine Billing Services in Missouri

 Why Missouri Sleep Medicine Practices Need Specialized Billing

 Sleep Medicine billing itself is complex.
 Sleep medicine billing uses polysomnography codes (95810 for diagnostic PSG, 95811 for PSG with CPAP titration), home sleep testing codes (95800-95801), split-night study billing rules, and the Multiple Sleep Latency Test (95805) for narcolepsy evaluation.
 CPAP compliance monitoring (4 hours per night for 70% of nights over 30 consecutive days) determines ongoing DME coverage and generates separate billable services.
 When you combine this coding complexity with Missouri's specific payer rules, authorization requirements, and 3 MO HealthNet managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving sleep medicine practices from Kansas City to Springfield and across Missouri.
+Go Medical Billing provides that expertise at 2.49% of collections, serving sleep medicine practices from Kansas City to Lee's Summit and across Missouri.

 Code